-- 1.1 Ordinance means the Minneapolis Code of Ordinances, Title 2, Chapter 40, Article IV - 1.2 City means the City of Minneapolis. - 1.3 Reported Violation means the alleged violation of Chapter 40, Article IV, reported on the Department's "Report of Violation" form and submitted to the Department. - 1.4 Unless defined above, the capitalized words used in these rules are defined in the Ordinance, section 40.330.
+- 1.1 Ordinance means the Minneapolis Code of Ordinances, Title 2, Chapter 40, Article V - 1.2 City means the City of Minneapolis. - 1.3 Reported Violation means the alleged violation of Chapter 40, Article V, reported on the Department's "Report of Violation" form and submitted to the Department. - 1.4 Benefit Year means a regular and consecutive twelve (12) month period of time as determined by an Employer. - 1.5 Unless defined above, the capitalized words used in these rules are defined in the Ordinance, section 40.520.